hashgraph/hedera-services/docs/dev/JRS-GettingStarted.md

 <a name="file-types"></a>
 ## **File Types**
-1. Regression configuration JSON : It usually starts with `GCP`.
+1. _Regression configuration JSON :_ The file name usually starts with `GCP_`.
 Based on the credentials after [GCP setup](#gcp_setup), it holds information of
      - `cloud` cloud configuration that includes the private keys, regions in which nodes need to be instantiated etc.,
      - `experiments` experiments to run
      - `slack` slack details needed to post the results
      - `result` results folder in the local machine to download the logs after test
      -  `db` postgres information
      - other minor details
-2. Experiment configuration JSON : It holds specific information on the set up of the experiment and validations to be done to tell if it passed.
-This majorly includes
+2. _Experiment configuration JSON :_ It holds specific information on the set up of the experiment and validations to be done to tell if it passed.
+It majorly includes
    - `duration` duration of the test
    - `settings` platform settings
-   - `runConfig` types of the run configuration based on the test type
+   - `runConfig` types of the run configuration based on the test type.
+Eg: `RECONNECT`, `RESTART`, `RECOVER` etc.,
    - `hederaServicesConfig`  configuration for the clients when running services tests
-   - `app` application jar to be run (HederaNode.jar for services)
+   - `app` application jar to be run.
+Eg: `HederaNode.jar` for services tests
    - `startSavedState` saved state location, if any saved state needs to be loaded at the beginning of test
-   - `validatorConfigs` to be run at end of the experiment to validate if it passed
+   - `validatorConfigs` to be run at end of the experiment to validate if it passed Eg: `ERROR`, `RESTART`, `HEDERA_NODE` etc.,

 In order to avoid duplication of data, both JSONs support inheritance from `parentList`.
 Settings, configurations, validators etc., can be defined in a parent JSON and can be reused as defined in the example below.